 Students who successfully complete the Computing year and their home degree will graduate 'with a Year in Computing'.
-A full transcript of your marks on the Year in Computing will also be available to you, and can be supplied to potential employers.
+The full transcript of your degree results will include your marks for the Year in Computing, as evidence of your achievement for potential employers.

 How does this affect my current degree?

 Your degree classification will depend on your main degree subject and not the Year in Computing which is a pass/fail year.
 If you pass the year, you will get 'with a Year in Computing' added to your degree title.
 If you fail, you will drop back to your current degree.
 You do not risk your current degree classification by doing the year.

 How does this affect my current degree accreditation?